Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 If I were making this for dinner, I might bake some chicken to either eat on the side or add bite-sized pieces to the dish – but with 28 grams of protein per serving you don’t need to!

 Customize or personalize this dish however you want!
 I know my kids would not eat anything too crazy, so I kept it simple.
+It is very mild in flavor, so if you or your kids are a little more adventurous when it comes to their food – this dish would be even better with some extra additions.
+Maybe garlic, habanero peppers, hot sauce, buffalo chicken sauce – the sky is the limit.
 You could top with more cheese or Panko breadcrumbs and bake it in the oven at 350 degrees F for about 10 minutes.

 Freeze any extras you have to make a quick dinner for your kids (or yourself) on other busy nights.